openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-deployment.md

 keywords:
   - Deployment
   - Deploy an Application
-description: This guide will help you to deploy OpenEBS Replicated Storage.
+description: This guide will help you to deploy OpenEBS Replicated PV Mayastor.
 ---

 # Deploy an Application

-If all verification steps in the preceding stages were satisfied, then Replicated Storage (a.k.a Replicated Engine or Mayastor) has been successfully deployed within the cluster.
-In order to verify basic functionality, we will now dynamically provision a Persistent Volume based on a Replicated Storage StorageClass, mount that volume within a small test pod which we'll create, and use the [**Flexible I/O Tester**](https://github.com/axboe/fio) utility within that pod to check that I/O to the volume is processed correctly.
+If all verification steps in the preceding stages were satisfied, then Replicated PV Mayastor has been successfully deployed within the cluster.
+In order to verify basic functionality, we will now dynamically provision a Persistent Volume based on a Replicated PV Mayastor StorageClass, mount that volume within a small test pod which we'll create, and use the [**Flexible I/O Tester**](https://github.com/axboe/fio) utility within that pod to check that I/O to the volume is processed correctly.

 ## Define the PVC

-Use `kubectl` to create a PVC based on a StorageClass that you created in the [previous stage](../replicated-storage-user-guide/rs-configuration.md#create-replicated-storageclasss).
+Use `kubectl` to create a PVC based on a StorageClass that you created in the [previous stage](../replicated-pv-mayastor/rs-configuration.md#create-replicated-storageclasss).
 In the example shown below, we will consider that StorageClass to have been named "mayastor-1".
-Replace the value of the field "storageClassName" with the name of your own Replicated Storage-based StorageClass.
+Replace the value of the field "storageClassName" with the name of your own Replicated PV Mayastor-based StorageClass.

 For the purposes of this quickstart guide, it is suggested to name the PVC "ms-volume-claim", as this is what will be illustrated in the example steps which follow.